-Secure & Manage Office 365 with PowerShell – The CIS Approach
+Secure and manage Office 365 with PowerShell – the CIS approach

 Office 365 is central to your business needs and business continuity.
 However, it exposes a large (maybe even the largest) risk surface in your organisation.
 It is, therefore, crucial to secure it enough to mitigate this ever-present and continuous risk but keep it open enough to ensure as fluid a business as possible.